compiler-explorer/compiler-explorer/Roadmap.md

 ### Mobile client support

 CE's UI doesn't work well with mobile clients.
-The editor doesn't work well on many mobile clients, and the layout doesn't lend itself well to small screens.
+The editor doesn't support mobile clients, and the layout doesn't lend itself well to small screens.

 Ideas for improving mobile support include automatically folding up all the panes into a single tab upon